Rodney Smith (wide receiver)

-Rodney Smith (born March 11, 1990) is an American professional gridiron football wide receiver for the Toronto Argonauts of the Canadian Football League (CFL).
+Rodney Smith (born March 11, 1990) is an American former professional football wide receiver.
 He played college football at Florida State and signed with the Minnesota Vikings as an undrafted free agent in 2013.

-Early years
+Early life

 Smith attended Archbishop Carroll High School in Miami, Florida, where he was a two-sport athlete in football and track.
 He earned the Miami Herald All-Dade honors at wide receiver.
 In his final two seasons at Archbishop Carroll High School in which he finished with a total of 65 receptions, 1,330 receiving yards and 17 receiving touchdowns.
 He was also on the track & field team, where he posted times of 23.00 seconds in the 200-meter dash and 51.98 in the 400-meter dash.
 He was a four-star prospect out of high school in which he was ranked among the top 100 prospects nationally.

 Recruiting

 College career

 He played his college football at Florida State.
 During his junior season, he was selected as the top conditioned athlete at the Florida State's annual banquet.
 He finished college with a total of 106 receptions, 1,540 receiving yards along with 10 touchdowns.
 During his senior season on October 13, 2012, in a regular season game against Boston College in which he had a season high 9 receptions and 108 receiving yards.
 He participated in the 2013 East-West Shrine Game on the East team.